 How old is the Sun?
 Actually it's middle-aged.
-It was formed about 4,500,000,000 (four and a half billion) years ago and we expect it to carry on pretty much as it is now for a few billion years yet - so no surprises in our lifetimes!
+It was formed about 4,600,000,000 years ago and we expect it to carry on pretty much as it is now for a few billion years yet - so no surprises in our lifetimes!

 A star’s life-cycle depends on its mass.
 Stars like the Sun spend most of their lives quietly eating up the hydrogen in their centre.
 That means their temperature and size stay very much the same for billions of years.